The Fresh Market is open at the old Save A Lot building at 2200 Elmwood Avenue Suite C7 in the Market Square Plaza.

 - Masks are required.

-- To avoid long lines, please come later in the day.
+- To avoid a crowd, please come later in the day.

 - Find a pantry near your anywhere in Indiana with the Food Assistance Availability Map provided by Indiana State Family and Social Services Administration.